Grade 7 Maths Problems

 Problem

 A person jogged 10 times along the perimeter of a rectangular field at the rate of 12 kilometers per hour for 30 minutes.
-If field has a length that is twice its width, find the area of the field in square meters.
+If the field has a length that is twice its width, find the area of the field in square meters.

 Solution